na-na-hi/renget/archive/vp-plays.md

 ##Rejuvenation: Kaizoshit Edition
 !!! note Status: Completed (thank fucking god this is over)
     This was supposed to be a LP of Rejuvenation's first published version, but that didn't last long enough to get past the title screen because the game crashed on launch, with or without debug mode.
 Instead, someone posted a download link for what's basically a kaizo hack of Rejuvenation v13.
-I guess it'll keep us occupied long enough for writefag to return and for v13.5 to release.
+I guess it kept us occupied long enough for writefag to return and for v13.5 to release (editing in december 2023; that update was a huge fucking letdown).
 Currently being done by Wagiedos.
     Oh, and the modder disabled tailwind (for the player only) which is LITERALLY 1984, alongside a vast assortment of other bullshit like adding pulse3 for certain opposing pokemon only (gives them all their abilities at once), blatantly illegal EVs, cancerous lack of item availability while opponents freely get high tier items, etc. while freely giving high tier pokemon, pseudo-legendaries, legendaries, mythicals, etc. to opposing teams, while sabotaging player access to items or actually usable pokemon.
 !!! danger DO NOT DOWNLOAD THIS SHIT DO NOT DOWNLOAD THIS SHIT DO NOT DOWNLOAD THIS SHIT DO NOT DOWNLOAD THIS SHIT
     DO NOT DOWNLOAD THIS SHIT DO NOT DOWNLOAD THIS SHIT DO NOT DOWNLOAD THIS SHIT DO NOT DOWNLOAD THIS SHIT